Noisy Sorting Capacity: Proof of Achievability results

 where

 with

 for $|x|\le 1$, and

-\item The $\alpha$ value for posterior update in~\eqref{eqn:posterior} is chosen to be the crossover probability for each query $p$, so that the posterior updates exactly follow the Bayes rule. \item The variable-length algorithm does not post a preset $m$ number of queries.
+\item The $\alpha$ value for pseudo-posterior update in~\eqref{eqn:posterior} is chosen to be the estimated crossover probability $\hp$. \item The variable-length algorithm does not post a preset $m$ number of queries.
 Instead, it takes a target error probability $P_e$ as input and runs for a random number $\td{M}$ of queries.
 For each $i\in [n]$ and $k\ge 0$, define

 The algorithms terminates at $\td{M}$th iteration, where $\td{M}$ is the smallest integer such that $Z_{\td{M}}(i)\ge-\log(P_e)$ for some $i\in[n]$. \end{enumerate} A pseudocode of the variable-length BZ algorithm is given in Algorithm~\ref{alg:vl-bz}.